-Also, you can email them and tell them how much you love their product or even give them feedback on how they can improve their product and they will send you coupons in appreciation.
+Also, you can email them and tell them how much you love their product or even give them feedback on how they can improve their product and specific items, and they will often send you store coupons in appreciation.

-6. Friends and Family
+6. Friends and Family Members

-Ask your friends and family to save the coupons from the paper for you, if they don’t use them.
+Ask your friends and family to save the coupons from their paper for you if they don’t use them.
 Many people have a subscription to the Sunday paper or buy one each week and throw it out when they finish reading it.
-So, ask them to keep them for you.

 8. Clipping services

 There are websites that sell full inserts for the best price each week, and even 10 – 20 of the same coupon, so you can get more than 1 product at a time.